Tether

 D

-No stranger to controversy, USDT has been the subject of intensive regulatory scrutiny and penal actions from the likes of the New York Attorney General and the CFTC for falsely claiming that every unit of USDT is backed by a US Dollar.
-Instead, USDT is backed by a wide variety of assets held by the Tether Group, ranging from cash deposits to Bitcoin.
+Tether has been the subject of scrutiny and penal actions from regulators like the New York Attorney General and the Commodity Futures Trading Commission.
+This largely stemmed from Tether’s claim that each USDT is backed by $1 whereas each USDT is backed by a portfolio of assets held by the Tether Group.

 USDT's rating can be upgraded from D to C by: